fengzhen01/OPEF-MsL/README.md

 - **datasets**: 2.21.0
 - **numpy / scipy**: 2.2.4 / 1.15.2

+## 2. How to use
+Extract PLM embeddings:
+cd to the `OPEF-MsL/FeatureExtract` directory.
+Run `python3 extract_ankh.py` to generate residue-level embeddings from the **Ankh** model, which will be saved to the `embedding/ankh_embedding` folder.
+Run `python3 extract_prostt5.py` to generate residue-level embeddings from the **ProstT5** model, which will be saved to the `embedding/prostt5_embedding` folder.

 ## Installation
 ### Usage
 1. Prepare input protein sequences in FASTA format.